If you see the following plants on trails, parks or natural areas, please send us a photo and the location so we can investigate:

 Giant hogweed

-The sap of giant hogweed is dangerous to the skin, causing inflammation, burns and possible blindness if it gets in your eyes.
+Giant hogweed is an invasive plant originally from Asia.
+Its sap is dangerous to the skin, causing inflammation, burns and possible blindness if it gets in your eyes.
 Do not touch.

-- Tall, thick stem with reddish spots that stand 10 to 15 feet high.
+- Tall, thick stem with reddish spots that stand 3 to 4.5 metres (10 to 15 feet) tall.

 - Umbrella-shaped white flower head with a flat top.